ech08ravo/2019C/Components.md

 ## Component Diagram 1 based on Use Case Scenario "Adaptive LD System"
-This component diagram shows the different layers that the system architecture is composed of and it was modelled based on the Use Case Scenario called "Adaptive LD System".
+This Component Diagram shows the different layers that the system architecture is composed of and it was modelled based on the Use Case Scenario called "Adaptive LD System".

 1. The "Controller Layer" reflects the different human actors involved in decision-making processes (Instructors, Course Designer, Learner, System Designer) and also Stakeholders which do not appear in the Use Case because they do not interact with the system directly but are part of its architecture at a meta-level.